sofa-framework/doc/30_Components/15_Collisions/20_Detection_Sweep_and_Prune.md

 <a href="https://github.com/sofa-framework/doc/blob/master/images/collision/SAP.png?raw=true"><img src="https://github.com/sofa-framework/doc/blob/master/images/collision/SAP.png?raw=true" title="SAP algorithm on x- and y-axis with a non-overlapping condition (left) and an overlapping one (right).
 Image from paper: Collision Detection: Broad Phase Adaptation from Multi-Core to Multi-GPU Architecture"/></a>

-DirectSAP corresponds to the implementation of SAP in its "direct" version, i.e. at each step it sorts all the primitives along an axis (**not checking the moving ones**) and computes overlaping pairs without saving it.
+DirectSAP corresponds to the implementation of SAP in its "direct" version, i.e. at each step it sorts all the primitives along an axis (**not checking the moving ones**) and computes overlapping pairs without saving it.
 But the memory used to save these primitives is created just once, the first time we add CollisionModels.

 ### Preliminary phase